genestack/user-tutorials/user-guide/source/guide/pipelines.rst

 The application generates report containing quality metrics based on between-array comparisons, array intensity, variance-mean dependence and individual array quality.
 Some metrics have their own labels.
-It helps to undertsand according to which metric(s) the particular microarray is considered to be outlier.
+It helps to understand according to which metric(s) the particular microarray is considered to be outlier.

 .. image:: images/microarray_gc_report.png